staticaland/keyboards-for-humans/README.md

 # For humans

-[Keyboardio Model 01](https://keyboard.io/).
-Probably the greatest keyboard ever made.
+[Keyboardio Model 01](https://keyboard.io/) - Probably the greatest keyboard ever made.
+Open source firmware.
+Highly extensible.
+Great community.

-[Kinesis Advantage2](https://kinesis-ergo.com/keyboards/advantage2-keyboard/).
-It has no silent switches, which makes it questionable for open office use.
+[Kinesis Advantage2](https://kinesis-ergo.com/keyboards/advantage2-keyboard/) - It has no silent switches, which makes it questionable for open office use.
 Keyboardio Model 01 is easier to transport and can be tilted in any way imaginable.

 # Almost for humans